kcbabo/gg-portal-demo/README.md

 To use our APIs, we will need to create API-keys in order to be able to access them (remember that we had secured our _Tracks_ REST API earlier,  where we got a _401 - Unauthorized_ when we tried to access it).
 In Gloo Portal, API-keys are bound to _Usage Plans_.
 A _Usage Plane_ defines a policy or set of policies that the usage of the service.
 The most common use-case is rate limiting.

 In the Dev Portal UI at http://developer.example.com, click on the _Login_ button in the upper right corner.
 This should bring you to the Keycloak login screen.
 Login with username `user1` and password `password`.
 After you've logged in, click on your username in the upper right corner (this should say _User1_) and click on _API Keys_ to navigate to the _API Keys_ screen.
-You will our 2 APIs listed, _Tracks_ (Castronauts) and _Petstore_.
+You will our 2 APIs listed, _Tracks_ (Catstronauts) and _Petstore_.
 You can also see that there are zero _Plans_ defined for these APIs, and hence, we cannot yet create any API Keys.
 So let's first enable the plans for our APIs by applying the rate-limit policies to our API Products/RouteTables.

 Gloo implements rate-limiting via _Usage Plans_, which specify the tier of access given to clients.
 We first need to enable the _Usage Plans_ in our Portal.
 Open the `dev-portal.yaml` file and uncomment the `usagePlans` configuration section.
 Save the file and re-apply it: